 where $\rho_i$ is a momentum parameter.
 The authors propose many different options for $\parameterset$ including $\ell_1, \ell_2$ and $\ell_\infty$ balls, and $K$-sparse polytopes.
 Of these, only the $\ell_2$ ball is non-polyhedral.

 Overall, the computational experiments are promising for SFW.
-The authors advocate for this algorithm arguing that it provides excellent computational performances while being simple to implement and competitive with other state-of-the-art algorithms.
+The authors advocate for this algorithm, arguing that it provides excellent computational performance while being simple to implement and competitive with other state-of-the-art algorithms.